Loughton: Demographics

-At the 2021 census, Loughton had a population of 33,353, an increase from 31,106 in 2011.
+At the 2021 census, the parish had a population of 33,346.
+The built up area population figures published by the Office for National Statistics are rounded to the nearest five people, and the built up area of Loughton was reported to have a population of 33,345, in essence matching the population of the parish.
+The population had been 31,106 in 2011.

 The 2021 census showed that 73.5% of the town's population identified as White British.
 In 2016, Loughton was assessed by the Policy Exchange as the third best ethnically integrated town in the country.